HarrisonWilde/famews/README.md

 ### Preprocessing

 #### HiRID
+>**[TO RUN TO REPRODUCE SAMPLE REPORT]**

-This repository depends on the work done by [Yèche et al. HiRID Benchmark](https://github.com/ratschlab/HIRID-ICU-Benchmark) to preprocess the HiRID dataset and get it ready for model training, as well as inference and fairness analysis.
+>This repository depends on the work done by [Yèche et al. HiRID Benchmark](https://github.com/ratschlab/HIRID-ICU-Benchmark)
+>to preprocess the HiRID dataset and get it ready for model training, as well as inference and fairness analysis.

 ### ML Training